meop/karabiner-config/README.md

 This project only modifies an existing profile, does not create a new one.. for now.

-Python 3.8+ needs to be installed with packages in requirements.txt

 ## Usage

-Edit complex_rules.yml
+Edit complex.yml

-Edit the top of mutator.py file to set your Karabiner-Elements profile
+Edit the top of mutator.py file to set config_profile_name if needed

 Run: